Talha1915/NZ-Car-Theft/README.md

 #### 5. Create a bar chart that shows the number of vehicles stolen on each day of the week
 To create bar char, I exported my data to excel as CSV file.
 To my surprise the numbers were highest on Mondays and Tuesdays.
 Then, there was a drop and it again rose on Friday.
 Graph uploaded as file Obj1_bar chart
+### OBJECTIVE 2: Identify which vehicles are likely to be stolen
+The second objective is to explore the vehicle type, age, luxury vs standard and color fields in the stolen_vehicles table to identify which vehicles are most likely to be stolen.